-- NHS England has responsibility for commissioning primary care in England, though these days many Clinical Commissioning Groups ("CCGs") (discussed further below) co-commission primary care services with NHS England.
-The reimbursement mechanism in primary care is largely centralised, under the Community Pharmacy Contractual Framework.
-Essentially, contractors who dispense products in primary care will receive a fixed reimbursement price for a particular product. - Commissioning in secondary care is effectively the responsibility of approximately 200 local CCGs.6 CCGs receive funding from the NHS and it is for them to obtain value for money in terms of the products and services they make available. - NHS England commissions Specialised Services (which include treatments for certain cancers, genetic disorders or complex medical or surgical conditions) and Highly Specialised Services for rare diseases (typically to treat around 500 patients per year).
-These mechanisms allows NHS England to provide centralised funding for high-cost products that CCGs may be reluctant to fund. - NHS England is also responsible for commissioning certain "public health" services (such as vaccination programmes).
+- The NHS has responsibility for commissioning primary care in England, though these days there are many Clinical Commissioning Groups ("CCGs") (discussed further below) co-commission primary care services with the NHS.
+The reimbursement mechanism in primary care is largely centralised under the Community Pharmacy Contractual Framework.
+Essentially, contractors who dispense products in primary care will receive a fixed reimbursement price for a particular product. - Commissioning in secondary care is effectively the responsibility of approximately 200 local CCGs.6 CCGs receive funding from the NHS and it is for them to obtain value for money in terms of the products and services they make available. - The NHS commissions Specialised Services (which include treatments for certain cancers, genetic disorders or complex medical or surgical conditions) and Highly Specialised Services for rare diseases (typically to treat around 500 patients per year).
+These mechanisms allow the NHS to provide centralised funding for high-cost products that individual CCGs may be reluctant to fund. - The NHS is responsible overall for commissioning certain "public health" services (such as vaccination programmes), though it works closely with other actors such as Public Health England to fulfil these duties.